DanielKuka/playwright-portfolio/README.md

 ## 🎯 Purpose

-This project demonstrates my QA Automation skills using Playwright, including:
+This project demonstrates a scalable QA automation approach using Playwright, focusing on maintainable test architecture and real-world testing scenarios.

-- UI testing (E2E flows)

-- API testing

-- Page Object Model architecture

-- CI/CD integration with GitHub Actions

 ---